panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **setUnprotectedHeader**(`unprotectedHeader`): `this`

-Sets the JWE Per-Recipient Unprotected Header on the FlattenedEncrypt object.
+Sets the JWE Per-Recipient Unprotected Header.
+May only be called once.

 #### Parameters